-Here, the technique is used to produce pharmaceutical drugs as well as other chemicals to combat diseases.
-It involves the study of bacteria, plant and animal cells to first understand the way they function at a fundamental level.
+Here, the technique produces pharmaceutical drugs and other chemicals to combat diseases.
+It involves studying bacteria, plant, and animal cells first to understand how they function at a fundamental level.

-It heavily involves the study of DNA (Deoxyribonucleic acid) to get to know how to manipulate the genetic makeup of cells to increase the production of beneficial characteristics that humans might find useful such as the production of insulin.
-The field usually leads to the development of new drugs and treatments, novel to the field.
+It heavily involves studying DNA (Deoxyribonucleic acid) to learn how to manipulate the genetic makeup of cells to increase the production of beneficial characteristics that humans might find helpful, such as insulin production.

-When the individual becomes exposed to the actual disease, the body of the individual immediately recognizes it and quickly forms a defense against it since it already has some information on it.
+When the individual becomes exposed to the disease, the body immediately recognizes it and quickly forms a defense against it since it already has some information about it.
 This translates to quicker healing and less time being symptomatic.